ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/object-type.md

 Extending types is useful for schema stitching but also when we want to add just something to an exist type or if we just want to split large type definitions.
 The latter is often the case with the query type definition.

-Hot Chocolate supports extending types with SDL-first, pure code-first and code-first.
+Hot Chocolate supports extending types with SDL-first, code-first with annotations and code-first with fluent.
 Let\`s have a look at how we can extend our person object:

 SDL-First: